GauravSamanta/Books-api/README.md

 ### OR

 1. Clone the repository
-2. Build the docker image with 'docker build -t books-api:latest .'
+2. Build the docker image with `docker build -t books-api:latest .`
-3. Run the docker container with 'docker run -d -p 5000:5000 --name booksapi books-api'
+3. Run the docker container with `docker run -d -p 5000:5000 --name booksapi books-api`

 ## Note